-A few weeks ago I received this email from one of our chief editors:
+A few weeks ago I received this email from an editor:

 Is there any chance that we can also update the CMS platform so that it will have full backend functionality on tablet?
 As it stands, editors are unable to embed links if uploading content from a tablet, which can make it a challenge to cover conferences remotely, etc.